MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

 *Pros*

 - Docker image created that is available for other workflows
-- future interface lets same code work with different scaling strategies like multisession, multicore or multi-instance.
+- library(future) interface lets same code work with different scaling strategies like multisession, multicore or multi-instance.

 *Cons*